Comprehensive advice

 PROMOTE PEACEFUL AND INCLUSIVE SOCIETIES FOR SUSTAINABLE DEVELOPMENT

 In projects on SDG 16, participants work together for more peaceful coexistence.
-For instance, they debate discrimination as a global challenge or seek to encourage greater intercultural understanding.
+For instance, they debate discrimination as a global challenge or seek to encourage greater intercultural and international understanding.

 click here for the project descriptions